 2. Stimulate your scalp

-Dryness over long periods of time will cause your hair to become weak and brittle.
-Many people have experienced thinning dreads and in extreme cases, they can break off.
-Check out this blog to get my favorite moisturizing recipe and learn the best practices to nourish your hair.
+Many people have experienced thinning dreads and in the worst cases, breakage.
+Check out this blog to get my favorite moisturizing recipes and learn the best practices to nourish your hair.

 4. Relax and sleep